immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28967 - [SC - Insight] When fallback oracle is frozen fetchPrice can r....md

 # When fallback oracle is frozen, fetchPrice() can return same outdated price even if chainlink oracle is operational

-Submitted on Sun Mar 03 2024 10:40:29 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 3rd 2024 at 16:40:29 UTC by @savi0ur for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28967